svenssonjoel/svenssonjoel.github.com/pages/src/vhdl-make-a-memory/index.md

 if I later have a (inside a process) `data <= the_actual_data` is that `data` is being driven from two places at once.
 So, do not do that...

-Here is what the statement looks like that seems to be better:
+Here is what a better statement looks like:

 ```
 data <= data_out when (ce = '1' and re ='1' and we = '0') else "ZZZZZZZZ";